-This is why I decided to come up with an article series which will help a non-techie email marketer to truly understand how those fancy responsive email templates work.
+This is why I decided to come up with an article series which will help a non-techie email marketer to understand how those fancy responsive email templates really work.

-Deciding between plain text and HTML for email marketing is widely debated, for good reason.
-Both approaches offer unique advantages and disadvantages to your end users.
+Deciding between plain text and HTML for email marketing is widely debated, with good reason.
+Both approaches offer distinct advantages and disadvantages to your end users.

-Plain text is regarded as an appropriate approach for personal, text heavy messages.
+Plain text emails are emails with just text.
+It's regarded as an appropriate approach for personal, text-heavy messages.
 In contrast, the HTML approach offers visually appealing emails that are easier for users to scan through and digest.

 When deciding on your approach, the important thing to consider as the email marketer is the type of message you are presenting to the audience.

-The plain text approach involves only text - no formatting, no links, and no images.
-Unsurprisingly, this approach produces a more personal, 1-on-1 message for your users.
+The plain text approach involves only text — no formatting, no links, and no images.
+Unsurprisingly, this approach produces a more personal, one-on-one message for your users.

 The following image is an example of an almost plain text based email conversation:

-Yes it's me talking to myself.
-Don't worry I don't do it regularly. :) I just wanted to show you the difference between a true plain text email (1st email) and one with basic HTML (2nd email).
+Yes, it's me talking to myself.
+Don't worry; I don't do it regularly. :) I just wanted to show you the difference between an actual plain text email (1st email) and one with basic HTML (2nd email).

-What really is HTML?
-It is a markup language that is used to create web pages, web applications and email templates as well with formatted text, images, and links.
+What exactly is HTML?
+It is a markup language that is used to create web pages, web applications, and email templates as well with formatted text, images, and links.

 These days even the simplest messages are HTML based.
 For example, the link and the italic styling in my email above show that HTML was used to create this message.

-If you want to create similar, visually rich responsive email templates, you will need to use both HTML and CSS.
+If you want to create similar, visually rich, and responsive email templates, you will need to use both HTML and CSS.

 Higher chance of delivery to primary inbox in Gmail.
 As promotional messages were once full of images, emails with plain text or basic HTML are less likely to be recognized as spam.

 The rise of wearable devices.
-Smartwatches can only display text, so the future might favor plain text emails or HTML based emails with a plain text option.
+Since smartwatches can only display text, the future might favor plain text emails or HTML emails with a plain text option.

 Personal communication.
-Email is often perceived as a one-on-one conversation, so plain text gives a personal touch to your message.
+People often perceive email as a one-on-one conversation, so plain text gives a personal touch to your message.

 Unable to track open rates.
-A key component of email marketing is being able to monitor the impact of each campaign.
+A key component of email marketing is the ability to monitor the impact of each campaign.
 Unfortunately, you cannot track open rates or enable click tracking in plain text emails.
 This makes it difficult to track the success of a campaign that employs the plain text approach.

 Minimal designs and customization.
 As the features of plain text do not include colors, formatting, and graphics, the resulting email will lack visual impact.